-STATE BEDSTEADS FOR THE EGYPTIAN GOVERNMENT, A magnificent electro-silver state bedstead, manufactured by Messrs.
-Charles Williams and Co., of 223, Oxford-street, is now on view at Willis's Rooms, King-street, St. James's.
+STATE BEDSTEADS FOR THE EGYPTIAN GOVERNMENT. and South Coast, 103.
+105; London and North-Western, 96, A magnificent electro-silver state bedstead, manufactured by Messrs.
+Charles Williams and Co., of 223, Oxford-street, is now on view at Willis's Rooms, Kingstreet, St. James's.
 The bedstead is one of six which were ordered by the late Viceroy Abbas Pacha, in contemplation of the marriage of his son to the daughter of the late Sultan of Egypt.

-THE LONDON, MANCHESTER, AND FOREIGN WARE-HOUSE COMPANY .--- A special meeting of this Limited Liability Company was held on Monday, when an angry discussion ensued on some charges made by one of the shareholders to the effect that the directors had misappropriated the funds.
+THE LONDON, MANCHESTER, AND FOREIGN WARE-Liability Company was held on Monday, when an angry discussion ensuel on some charges made by one of the shareholders to the effect that the directors had misappropriated the funds.
 It was ultimately carried unanimously that the company should be wound up voluntarily, reserving to the shareholders the right of obtaining a satisfactory reply to the charges against the directors.